liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/secure-store-service-retirement-in-microsoft-365.md

 ## Automatic Retirement

 Microsoft will manage the retirement process automatically.
 Administrators do not need to take any manual steps to disable Secure Store Service.
 Once retired, the service will no longer be available, and any existing configurations will be removed.

-## Impact on SharePoint Server

-This announcement has no impact on Secure Store Service in SharePoint Server.

-This feature will remain supported in SharePoint Server 2016 and SharePoint Server 2019 until those products reach their end of support date of July 14, 2026.

-Microsoft has no plans to retire Secure Store Service in SharePoint Server Subscription Edition currently.
-Deprecation and removal announcements for SharePoint Server Subscription Edition are announced in the [What's deprecated or removed from SharePoint Server Subscription Edition](/sharepoint/what-s-new/what-s-deprecated-or-removed-from-sharepoint-server-subscription-edition) article.

 ## More Information about Azure Key Vault